mriveraper/CSS225-Lab4/README.md

-# This was made as an assignment for my class
+# This was made as an assignment for the class I am in